 Online games constitute a popular pastime for the modern generation.
 Publishers frequently publish online video games, whether competitive multiplayer shooters or immersive MMORPGs.
 Thus, you need a reliable internet connection to enjoy those thrilling moments in combat.

 But just how much internet do you need to play online games?
-Well, this guide will help you learn all about it.
+Well, this guide by a leading marketplace for gamers will help you learn all about it.

 Data transfer during multiplayer games